Supreme Court rejects Lindsey Graham's request to block Georgia grand jury subpoena - KESQ

 The South Carolina senator had filed an emergency request asking the justices to halt the testimony — currently scheduled for November 17 — while legal challenges play out.

-Graham will now have to appear for testimony, although a lower court order leaves room for him to object to certain questions as they come up if there is a dispute about whether the question is off limits.
+Graham will now have to appear for testimony, although he will have room to object to certain questions as they come up, meaning the scope of his testimony or responses could be limited.

 “Accordingly,” the Supreme Court said, “a stay or injunction is not necessary to safeguard the Senator’s speech or debate clause immunity.”